How to Make Your App Successful – A 4-Step Strategy

-As we already mentioned, every business needs to solve a problem to be successful.
-The main question you need to ask yourself is “What is the objective of the app”.
-Your app idea should either be able to solve a key issue users/businesses are facing, or should be bringing something your potential market has never seen before.
-This stage can be labeled as “Need Analysis”.
+As mentioned, every business needs to solve a problem to succeed.
+Some want to simply have an app, while others want to build a business app.
+The main question you must ask yourself is, “What is the app’s objective?”
+Your app idea should either be able to solve a key issue users/businesses are facing or should be bringing something your potential market has never seen before.
+This stage can be labeled as “Need Analysis.”
 If there is a need, there is a strong foundation for the app to be successful.

-In order to identify the needs, you may have to perform a user research for target segment, market and existing solutions.
+You may have to perform user research for the target segment, market, and existing solutions to identify the needs.
 You could use online information and surveys to collect the required information.
 You should also identify and create detailed stories explaining the scenario where users face the problems your app is trying to solve.
-It will help you to live the problem.
+It will help you to live with the problem.

-Once needs and an associated solution have been established, the next challenge is to identify the revenue models.
+Once needs and an associated solution have been established, the next challenge is identifying the revenue models.
 Many businesses and entrepreneurs leave the business model finalization for later stages.
-Information, entertainment and utility based apps can build their business model around in-app purchases with a freemium model.
+Information, entertainment, and utility-based apps can build their business model around in-app purchases with a freemium model.

-Many entrepreneurs go with ad-based model only.
+Many entrepreneurs go with an ad-based model only.
 This strategy can worsen user experience and affect app downloads and user retention.
-Instead of relying on ads, developers should design the app in such way that users will appreciate the value it adds for them, and motivate users to pay for premium features. if it is a free (ad based revenue model) or a freemium model.
+Instead of relying on ads, developers should design the app so that users will appreciate the value it adds for them and motivate users to pay for premium features. if it is a free (ad-based revenue model) or a freemium model.

-Information design is another aspect regarding ads that needs to be taken into consideration at the very beginning of app development is a problem that could occur at later stage.
-Ad-space should be incorporated into app design in such a way that these do not interfere with the information users want to access, thus providing a better user experience.
+Information design is another aspect regarding ads that need to be considered at the beginning of app development is a problem that could occur at a later stage.
+Ad space should be incorporated into app design to not interfere with the information users want to access, thus providing a better user experience.

-From what we have observed, design(UX) plays the most important part in an app’s success.
+We have observed that design(UX) plays the most important part in mobile app success.
 What is presumed to be an app’s success can vary depending on user and business requirements.

-For example, the success of a game or an app in entertainment category can be defined in terms of frequent usage, long session time and high retention, whereas a utility app’s success can be defined based on how quickly a user learns to use it and then how easily the tasks are accomplished.
+For example, the success of a game or an app in the entertainment category can be defined in terms of frequent usage, long session time, and high retention.
+In contrast, a utility app’s success can be defined based on how quickly a user learns to use it and how easily the tasks are accomplished.